 Gulping, Sasuke tried to banish these unsettling thoughts, but no matter how much he tried, the image of blood-stained blond hair and lifeless sky blue eyes wouldn't leave his mind.
 And judging by the shouting outside, the second person's chances at survival didn't seem very high.

 As he felt the heart in his aching chest come to a startling halt, Sasuke decided it would be best to simply catch a glimpse of what was going on.
 It was the only way he could calm himself at this point.
-So with a deep breath that he noisily released through his nose, he changed into his clothes from the day before that were thrown over a chair and began to unwrap the bandages around his eyes.
+So with a deep breath that he noisily released through his nose, he changed into his clothes from the day before, which were thrown over a chair, and began to unwrap the bandages around his eyes.
 Inch for inch, he could feel the pressure of the bandages around his head lessen with each pull.
 The material felt painfully rough against his finger tips, so it was with a satisfied sigh that he pulled off the last bit.
 He kept his eyes shut, only slowly opening them little by little.
 First his right eye, then slowly his left one.
 He rubbed at them, blinking.
 Luckily, the room wasn't too bright so he wasn't immediately assaulted by blinding light.

 He could see.
 That was the first thing he noticed.